removingnest109/openstream/README.md

 This will start both the SQL Server and the Openstream server.

-The Docker Compose file will automatically setup mssql-server, yt-dlp, and spotdl.
+The Docker Compose file will automatically setup mssql-server and yt-dlp.

 #### Using Prebuilt Docker Image